haahussain/Recommendation_System/README.md

 #### Modeling
 - Nearest Neighbor Classification Model used to evaluate similarity across and between employers
-- Various similarity metrics (Cosine, Minkowski, and Euclidean) were experimented with, along with 1-3 input companies
+- Various similarity metrics (Cosine, Minkowski, and Euclidean) were experimented with, along with 1-3 input test companies
-- (Preliminary test cases need to be further implemented)

 #### Results
 Lets say the following are our Top 3 favorite companies: